2.4.3 Coating Replacement, Solder Mask, BGA Locations

 1. Clean the area.

-Caution: Surfaces to be coated must be thoroughly cleaned prior to coating to ensure adequate adhesion, minimized corrosion, and optimized electrical properties.
+Caution: Surfaces to be coated must be thoroughly cleaned before coating to ensure adequate adhesion, minimized corrosion, and optimized electrical properties.

-2. Remove all excess solder from the BGA pad and the via (top and bottom side) using solder braid or desoldering tools.
-BGA pads should be flat and the vias clear of solder.
+2. Remove all excess solder from the BGA pad and the via (top and bottom sides) using solder braid or desoldering tools.
+The BGA pads should be flat, and the vias should be clear of solder.

 Note: Vias with solder trapped inside may "volcano" underneath the reflowed component.
-It is important to remove the solder if possible.
+If possible, it is important to remove the solder.

-Note: This is to prevent solder from flowing down the "Dog Bone" path to the via location.
+Note: This prevents solder from flowing down the "Dog Bone" path to the via location.

 4. Mix the epoxy or replacement coating.